 A financial asset or liability is recognised on the balance sheet when the holder becomes committed to the purchase, ie. the contract date.
-Trade receivables (debtors) are an exception, being recognised not when a contract to supply is made, but when the goods have been received or the service rendered.
-Similarly, trade payables (creditors) are recognised only when the goods or services have been received.
+Trade receivables (debtors) are an exception, being recognised not when a contract to supply is made, but when the goods have been supplied or the service rendered by the Council.
+Similarly, trade payables (creditors) are recognised only when the goods or services have been received by the Council.
 In the case of a contract to borrow money, recognition is at the point at which the cash lent is received, not when the authority becomes committed to the loan agreement.
 In most cases relevant to Gedling Borough Council, the recognition point is obvious.